 The first thing that a laptop bag will do is protect your laptop.
 Many HP laptop bags are built from weather-resistant fabric and zippers that can withstand rain or hail.
 The interior of the bags are usually padded with soft, shock-absorbing materials that will protect your laptop if you accidentally drop it, or if your road trip gets rough and your laptop bag starts bouncing around in the back seat.

 Arguably the most rugged HP laptop bag is the HP Spectre 13.3 split leather sleeve, which is tough enough to go on an Indiana Jones-caliber adventure.

 The best bags also have special protective features against RFID readers.
 If you carry credit or debit cards with you, know that there are devices that can scan your card information from a short distance.
 That’s right.
 A cyber thief with access to such a device could stand behind you in line at the coffee shop and scan your personal and financial information right off your card without you knowing.

-They might not do it at a coffee shop, because that would be difficult to do without drawing attention to oneself.
-But it happens often on the street or public transit.
-Many HP laptop bags have exterior zippered pockets that are resistant to RFID scanning, so whether you’re going across the world or town you can safely store your credit and debit cards in the pouch without worrying that you’re getting hacked by a cyber thief.
+They might not actually do it at a coffee shop, because that would be difficult to do without drawing attention to oneself.
+But it happens often on the street or on public transit.
+Many HP laptop bags have exterior zippered pockets that are resistant to RFID scanning, so whether you’re going across the world or across town you can safely store your credit and debit cards in the pouch without worry that you’re get hacked by a cyber thief.

 There are powered port hubs and unpowered port hubs.
 Powered port hubs are great because they supply power to your connected devices (so your devices don’t have to draw power from your laptop).
 If you only have a limited time to charge your USB devices, you could use a powered hub to charge all of them simultaneously, and you don’t even need an extraneous number of outlets.
 Some HP powered hubs come with SD card slots and USB-C ports.
 Learn more about USB port hubs here.